-3.44 Declarations that the consumer has read or understood the contract of care can be of concern.
-The Unfair Terms Regulations require that terms are in plain and intelligible language and that the resident has an opportunity to read the terms.
+3.46 Declarations that the consumer has read or understood the contract of care can be of concern.
+Part 6 of the Act requires that terms are concise, plain and intelligible, and that the resident has an opportunity to read the terms.
 Including such a declaration effectively requires residents to agree that these conditions have been met, whether they have or not.